synfonaut/neuralfm/README.md

 https://neural.fm/synfonaut@moneybutton.com

 ## TODO

-- [ ] add network plugin with ability to customize neural network architecture
-- [ ] what default plugins need to be added?
-    - [ ] scrapers: twitter, twetch, open directory, bit.sv
-    - [ ] extractors: twitter, twetch, open directory, bit.sv
-    - [ ] normalizer: default normalizer
-    - [ ] network: default neural network that is easily mutatable so can be controlled with ui (and provide UI updates)

-- [ ] pretty quickly implement a second data source so you can start testing multi data normalization
+- [ ] implement second data source to start testing multi data normalization
+    - [ ] twetch, open directory, bit.sv, ark
-- [ ] see how far you can go back in twitter history
+- [ ] see how far you can go back in twitter history (discover limits of Twitter API)
+- [ ] training with callback to provide UI updates
-- [ ] discover limits of Twitter API
+- [ ] cancel training in middle
-- [ ] snapshot data onchain at specific points and use the txid as an anchor/fingerprint/uuid
+- [ ] snapshot hashes of data models on chain
-- [ ] think about how to do permissions....signing content?
+- [ ] user permissions